Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--              |
 | Python | `bool init()`    |

-Initializes ViZDoom game instance and starts newEpisode.
+Initializes ViZDoom game instance and starts a new episode.
 After calling this method, the first state from a new episode will be available.
 Some configuration options cannot be changed after calling this method.
 Init returns true when the game was started properly and false otherwise.